Alvy008/JavaAssignment/README.md

 1. List of classes, with a description.

-Control.java class : contains main function which will run the code from the GUI class GUI.java class : contains code that creates the GUI interface.
+Control.java class : contains main function which will run the code from the GUI class.
+GUI.java class : contains code that creates the GUI interface.

 3. Description of the core functionality you included;